UM-Myeloma-Genomics/GCP_MM/guide/README.md

 ## IRMMa Risk Calculator manual

-This website is a tool to calculate risks according to an individual’s characteristics.
+### Calculate risks according to an individual’s characteristics

 * Please first complete the Attribute Form which is the set of features used to calculate multistate/treatment risks. <br /> *Age* (*Demographics*), *ISS*, and Induction (Phase 1) (*Therapy*) are **mandatory fields**. <br /> **If there is no selection** on *IGH-Translocations* or *Genomics*, the **default is NA**.
 * When you have completed your selections, press the **Submit** button.
 Of note, the threshold for  minimum number of cases that IRMMa utilizes to make a prediction is 1.